mohitjain/mohitjain/_posts/2012-12-16-introduction-to-backbone-js-and-setting-up-an-working-environment.md

 ## Testing in browser

-Now open you index.html file in chrome and open chrome developer tools and open console tab and if installation is proper then you should have access for global variable Backbone
+Now open you index.html file in chrome and open chrome developer tools and open console tab, and if installation is proper then you should have access to global variable Backbone

 ![Backbone Load test](/wp-content/uploads/2012/12/Screen-Shot-2012-12-16-at-5.30.02-AM.png)

-Thats all in the installation.
-Lets start the journey :)
+That's all in the installation.
+Let's start the journey :)

 ***

 ## Source code

 If you are facing any issues.
-Checkout the source code files at [github](https://github.com/mohitjain/learning_basics_backbone "Source Code for the post").
+Check out the source code files at [github](https://github.com/mohitjain/learning_basics_backbone "Source Code for the post").
 I will be creating more and more directories in the same repo regarding each post.
-Still if you have any doubts you can comment on the blog post itself and I will try to reply back asap.
+Still, if you have any doubts you can comment on the blog post itself, and I will try to reply back asap.